 The Moynihan Connector is a new elevated pathway that gives pedestrians a safe connection between Penn Station’s glowing expansion, the fairly new Moynihan Train Hall, and one of NYC’s best parks, the High Line.

 Former Governor Andrew Cuomo made the initial announcement about the project back in his 2021 State of the State address, saying that it would be part of “the most ambitious redevelopment that New York City has seen in decades” (including other plans for redeveloping the West Side like Penn Station renovations & more).

-The High Line extension will cost $50 million, paid for through a public-private partnership including the Empire State Development, the Port Authority of New York and New Jersey, Brookfield Properties Group, and Friends of the High Line.
+The High Line extension cost $50 million, paid for through a public-private partnership including the Empire State Development, the Port Authority of New York and New Jersey, Brookfield Properties Group, and Friends of the High Line.

-This will be done through two intersecting bridges: the landscaped Woodlands Bridge that will extend eastward from the existing High Line Spur (parallel to 30th Street) along Dyer Avenue from 10th Avenue to the mid-block between 9th and 10th Avenues, where it will connect to a second Timber Bridge that was installed 25-feet above Dyer Avenue between West 30th and West 31st Streets.
+This path was created through two intersecting bridges: the landscaped Woodlands Bridge that extends eastward from the existing High Line Spur (parallel to 30th Street) along Dyer Avenue from 10th Avenue to the mid-block between 9th and 10th Avenues, where connects to a second Timber Bridge that was installed 25-feet above Dyer Avenue between West 30th and West 31st Streets.

-📍: Manhattan West to 9th Avenue and to Moynihan Train Hall
+📍Manhattan West to 9th Avenue and to Moynihan Train Hall